Monte Carlo with Determinantal Point Processes: Preliminary material

 \subsubsection{Soshnikov's key theorem}

 As stated previously, Theorem \ref{th CLT general} has already been proven when $d=1$ by \cite{BrDu13}, as a consequence of a generalized strong Szeg\H{o} theorem they obtained.
 The difficulty in proving Theorem \ref{th CLT general} when $d\geq 2$ turns out to be of different nature than the one-dimensional setting.
-Indeed, the next result due to Soshnikov essentially states that the cumulants of order three and more of the linear statistic $\sum f(\bv x_i)$ decays to zero as $N\to\infty$ as soon as its variance goes to infinity.
-The latter condition turns out to be true if and only if $d\geq 2$.
+Indeed, the next result due to Soshnikov essentially states that the cumulants of order three and more of the linear statistic $\sum f(\bv x_i)$ decay to zero as $N\to\infty$ as soon as its variance goes to infinity, and we will show the variance indeed diverges when $d\geq 2$.
 Thus, a CLT follows easily as soon as one can obtain asymptotic estimates on the variance.
 However, if obtaining such variance estimates is relatively easy when $d=1$, the task becomes more involved in higher dimension.

 More precisely, the general result \cite[Theorem 1]{Sos02} has the following consequence.

 \begin{theorem}{\bf (Soshnikov)} Let $\bv x_1,\ldots,\bv x_N$ form a multivariate OP Ensemble with respect to a given reference measure $\mu$ on $I^d$.
 Consider a sequence $(f_N)$ of uniformly bounded and measurable real-valued functions on $I^d$ satisfying, as $N\to\infty$, \eq \Var\left[\, \sum_{i=1}^Nf_N(\bv x_i)\right]\longrightarrow\infty, \qe and, for some $\delta>0$, \eq \E\left[\, \sum_{i=1}^N\big|f_N(\bv x_i)\big|\right]=O\left(\Var\left[\, \sum_{i=1}^Nf_N(\bv x_i)\right]^\delta\right). \qe Then, we have